rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 #### :x: Durable consumers are resilient to this failure but will suffer downtime

-:information_source: `durable-consumer` is resilient because it does not crash however it will suffer downtime as it will stop getting messages
+:warning: `durable-consumer` is resilient because it does not crash however it will suffer downtime as it will stop getting messages

 ---